 A team of researchers has devised a way to measure the internal properties of stars—a method that offers more accurate assessments of their orbiting planets.

-The method, which appeared in Proceedings of the National Academy of Sciences (PNAS), was conducted by a multinational team of scientists that included NYU-Poly President and University Professor Katepalli Sreenivasan as well as physicists from Princeton University and the Max Planck Institute for Solar System Research.
+The research, which appears in Proceedings of the National Academy of Sciences, was conducted by a multi-national team of scientists, including physicists at New York University, Princeton University, and the Max Planck Institute for Solar System Research.

-The researchers examined HD 52265—a star approximately 92 light years away and nearly 20 percent more massive than our sun.
-More than a decade ago, scientists identified an exoplanet—a planet outside our solar system—in the star’s orbit.
+The researchers examined HD 52265—a star approximately 92 light years away and nearly 20 percent more massive than our Sun.
+More than a decade ago, scientists identified an exopanet—a planet outside our Solar System—in the star’s orbit.
 HD 52265, then, served as an ideal model for both measuring stars’ properties and how such properties can shed light on planetary systems.

 Previously, scientists inferred stars’ properties, such as radius, mass, and age, by considering observations of their brightness and color.
 Often these stars’ properties were not known to sufficient accuracy to further characterize the nearby planets.

-Here, they were able to make several assessments of the star’s traits, including its mass, radius, age, and—for the first time—internal rotation.
-They used the COROT space telescope, part of a space mission led by the French Space Agency in conjunction with the European Space Agency, to detect tiny fluctuations in the intensity of starlight caused by starquakes.
+Here, they were able to make several assessments of the star’s traits, including its mass, radius, age, and—for the first time— internal rotation.
+They used the COROT space telescope, part of a space mission led by the French Space Agency (CNES) in conjunction with the European Space Agency (ESA), to detect tiny fluctuations in the intensity of starlight caused by starquakes.
 The researchers confirmed the validity of the seismic results by comparing them with independent measurements of related phenomena.
 These included the motion of dark spots on the star’s surface and the star’s spectroscopic rotational velocity.